kyhuber/Crypto-ETF-Analyzer/README.md

 To use the Crypto ETF app, the user must input their initial investment, stock ticker, cryptocurrency, portfolio allocation, and number of years to simulate.
 The app then calls for data via API and renders plots for the user to review.

-The following are investment options available to the user(s) against the S&P 500 (SPY).
+## The following are investment options available to the user(s) against the S&P 500 (SPY)

 <img width="990" alt="Screen Shot 2022-02-27 at 8 04 12 PM" src="https://user-images.githubusercontent.com/96351123/155922170-92ad7311-0d5f-498e-b1bb-557a2760e6f1.png">

-Closing prices of SPY, BITW (Stock ETF), and BTC (Crypto ETF) investment options.
+## Closing prices of SPY, BITW (Stock ETF), and BTC (Crypto ETF) investment options

 <img width="659" alt="Screen Shot 2022-02-27 at 8 09 58 PM" src="https://user-images.githubusercontent.com/96351123/155922624-244cb021-4f53-4585-aaaf-4f5459dcd0cf.png">

-Analysis of overall performance regarding Daily Profit Returns; SPY as the baseline.
+## Analysis of overall performance regarding Daily Profit Returns; SPY as the baseline

 <img width="449" alt="Screen Shot 2022-02-27 at 8 11 53 PM" src="https://user-images.githubusercontent.com/96351123/155922813-b6f1a592-04bd-41f3-9c04-76d888b3b743.png">